b1nary/admob-openfl/README.md

-**I'm not using and not supporting this extension anymore.
-Please use/contribute to https://github.com/openfl/extension-admob**<br />
-Although, extension is still working fine as of June 16, 2017.
+I had issues getting anything working with `extension-admob` i found this lib by @pozirk which worked but didnt offer Rewarded ads yet and used the wrong JNI for a current flixel setup.
+This fork tries to update the extension as well as including additional Admob features to offer Rewarded Ads.

+---
+`Copy pasta:`

 Introduction
 ============

 Admob OpenFL Extension.
-(Adnroid only)
+(Android only)
 More info on Admob: https://developers.google.com/mobile-ads-sdk/